lisakuhn/circularitytest/README.md

-## Step-by-step examples
+## Step-by-step visualizations

-For easy-to-follow examples of how the circularity test works and what circularitytest does when called, example notebooks for each of the examples in [[1]](#references) can be found in the [`example_notebooks`](example_notebooks) directory.
-There, the main procedure of the circularity test as well as different visualizations are shown in small code chunks.
+For examples with visualizations of how the circularity test works and what circularitytest does when called, example notebooks for each of the examples in [[1]](#references) can be found in the [`example_notebooks`](example_notebooks) directory.
+There, the main procedure of the circularity test as well as different plots are shown in small code chunks.